 10. Pittenweem Witch Trails

 Pittenweem has a dark past!
-This Fife town was the settings for the Pittenweem Witch Trials which were responsible for the torture and death of three accused members of the village.
-The accuser?
+This Fife town was the setting for the Pittenweem Witch Trials, which were responsible for the torture and death of three accused members of the village.

-This village also plays host to the ever-increasing Pittenweem Arts Festival which takes place in August.
+This village also hosts the ever-increasing Pittenweem Arts Festival, which takes place in August.

-Pittenweem also has an open air swimming pool if you fancy trying a bit of organise wild swimming.
+Pittenweem also has an open-air swimming pool if you fancy trying a bit of organised wild swimming.